Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 Conclusion

-This article is intended for general educational information only and does not constitute personal dental or medical advice.
-Medication changes should only ever be made with guidance from the relevant prescriber.
-Individual symptoms, medical history, and treatment suitability should always be assessed by an appropriately qualified clinician during a clinical examination.
-No specific outcomes are implied or guaranteed.
+This article is for general educational purposes only and does not constitute dental advice.
+Individual symptoms, diagnoses, and treatment options should always be assessed by a qualified dental professional during a clinical examination.

 Share this article: